sophiaelizecruz/sophiaelizecruz.github.io/essays/ask-and-you-shall-receive.md

 ```

-The user starts off by stating the problem and the goal that they have for their code, and they provide their code in a way
-that is easy to read.
+The user starts by stating the problem and the goal that they have for their code, and they provide their code in a way that is easy to read.
 They also list the measures that they had taken to figure out their problem before posting to Stack
 Overflow, such as linking the posts that they had gone to, as they had included links to the sites that they had gone on.
 There are some grammatical errors, and while there could have been some parts that the user could have specified further, the post is formatted nicely and is easy to read.
 It is a decent question, which in turn, allowed this user to get the answer that they needed.

-## So, What Does A Not Smart Question Look Like?
+## A: STFW!

 The following entry displays a user that had asked for help regarding their C program in which their goal was to read in data from a file, but they were having trouble reading in the file's contents and had mentioned that they were reading in random characters.